paskag/hebrew_alphabet/README.md

 # This is the game that I've done to learn Hebrew alphabet.

 ### I decided to create this game just for fun.
-I thought that it will be convenient to learn Hebrew alphabet via game.
+I thought that it would be convenient to learn Hebrew alphabet via game.

 There are 2 games to play: